keenlychuang/gen-bus-test/README.md

 # Document Base Unified Search and Extraction (DBUSE)

 A lightweight Retrieval-Augmented Generation (RAG) chatbot for processing and querying Word documents, Excel files, and PDFs using Python 3.9, OpenAI API, LangChain, and Chroma.

-Pronounced “DEH-byew-see”
+* Pronunciation: “DEH-byew-see”
+* Alternative: "The Bus"

 ## Overview